-Several planned projects will be under construction in the drainage protected area at the same time as the proposed project.
-These projects include, but are not limited to, the Lower East Side Ecology Center and the construction of Pier 42.
+One planned project will be under construction in the drainage protected area at the same time as the proposed project.
+This project includes, the construction of Pier 42.
 The cumulative construction effects on water and sewer infrastructure resulting from the proposed project and other planned projects within the water and sewer infrastructure study area would be minimal.
 All construction would be performed in accordance with methods and standards approved by the New York City Department of Environmental Protection (DEP).
 Any interference with existing infrastructure would be identified, and protected, supported, and maintained in place throughout the duration of work.
 If required, relocation of water and sewer mains or lines would be undertaken without affecting the conveyance of flow through the infrastructure system.
 No disruption to existing water supply or sewer service is expected.
 Therefore, no significant adverse cumulative effects to water and sewer infrastructure as a result of the proposed project and the other projects in the study area are expected.